brinkmanlab/cloud_recipes/README.md

 ## Azure

+## Kubernetes
+To check the state of the cluster run `kubectl describe node`.
+To restart a deployment run `kubectl rollout restart -n <namespace> deployment <deployment name>`.

 ## Utilities
 Various Kubernetes utility modules are included in the `./util` folder.
 The dashboard is included in all destinations by default.